The term “vertebrobasilar insufficiency” (VIB) encompasses all transient ischemic attacks (TIAs) of the posterior circulation of the brain.

 3. Alternative to manipulations: In some cases, alternative less invasive approaches, such as myofascial treatment, or exercise, may be considered.

-Patient selection for cervical manipulation (such as chiropractic) is a crucial step that requires thorough evaluation to ensure the safety and effectiveness of the treatment.
+Patient selection for cervical manipulation is a crucial step that requires thorough evaluation to ensure the safety and effectiveness of the treatment.
 Here are some specific criteria to consider when selecting patients, with an emphasis on personalization of care:

 1. Complete Medical History: